 How can I test my OpenVPN profile quickly?

 After importing, try a quick connect to a known server.
 Use a quick check to verify your IP address and DNS requests are going through the VPN.
 Tools like IP leak tests can help verify that your traffic is routing securely through the VPN.
-How to cancel itop vpn subscription and what you need to know
+What exactly is an ovpn file and why you might need one for OpenVPN configuration, remote access, and secure connections 2026

 Are there differences between OpenVPN profiles and other VPN protocols?